AEM for Parents & Families

 AEM for Parents & Families: Answers

-Sometimes, if a learner has difficulty with reading or using digital technologies for learning, a school or program may suggest accessible educational materials (AEM) and technologies.
-You and your learner can also start these conversations with the school or program yourselves if you feel AEM might help.
+If the answer to any of these questions is “yes,” AEM might help.
+If a learner has difficulty with reading or using digital technologies for learning, a school or program may suggest accessible materials and technologies.
+You and your learner can also start these conversations with the school or program yourselves if you feel that AEM might help.

 If your family member is in an early learning or K-12 environment, a good place to start is to talk to the teacher about your concerns.
 In higher education and workforce development situations, your family member may need to contact disability services or human resources to begin these conversations.